Feshbach Resonances in Exciton-Charge-Carrier Scattering in Semiconductor Bilayers

 The past years have seen the advent of few-layer transition metal dichalcogenides (TMDs) as a novel platform to study strongly correlated quantum matter~\cite{sidler2017fermi,wang2018tmdspectroscopy}, marked by the observation of Mott phases~\cite{Regan2020,Shimazaki2021}, insulating density waves~\cite{Xu2020,Jin2021,Huang2021}, excitonic insulators~\cite{Amelio2022}, Wigner crystals~\cite{Regan2020,smolenski2021,zhou2021}, the quantum anomalous Hall effect \cite{Xie2022}, and fractional Chern insulators \cite{Cai2023}.
-In TMDs, Bose-Fermi mixtures of excitons and electrons reach for the first time into the previously inaccessible strong-coupling regime\cite{Fey2020,sidler2017fermi,Cotlet2016,Efimkin218,Imamoglu2021}.
-While such mixtures have allowed for the optical detection and engineering of novel many-body phases \cite{smolenski2021}, the control over exciton-electron interactions has so far been limited to doping \cite{Katsch2022} or coupling to optical cavities \cite{Li2021,Li2021b}.
+In TMDs, Bose-Fermi mixtures of excitons and electrons reach for the first time into the previously inaccessible strong-coupling regime \cite{Fey2020,sidler2017fermi,Cotlet2016,Efimkin218,Imamoglu2021}.
+While such mixtures have allowed for the optical detection and engineering of novel many-body phases \cite{smolenski2021}, the control over exciton-electron interactions has so far been limited to doping \cite{Katsch2022} or coupling to photonic modes in optical cavities \cite{Li2021,Li2021b,Kumar2023,Rana2021,Bastarrachea-Magnani2021} and wave guides \cite{Koksal2021}.

 Establishing fully tunable interactions of electrons with both short- and long-lived excitons would open up the possibility to explore even richer many-body phases such as exciton-induced superconductivity \cite{laussy2010} or charge-density wave states \cite{Shelykh2010,Cotlet2016}, and would further enrich TMDs as a fully tunable quantum simulation platform on par with ultracold atoms.